LINGUISTICS AND AFRICAN AGENCY

-Africans must distinguish and apply their own concepts without casually borrowing pre-packaged terms which speak in favor of European interest.
-Because too often the terms used have other connotations and implication which come seeded in a linguistic nexus.
-Values of morality and perceptions of superiority embedded to favor things founded in Europe over things founded in Africa.
-To suggest that human rights must morph itself into the pro-homosexual left liberal confusion is taking away from the purity of other peoples inherent ability to self-determine and attach value to their own definitions.
-African centered human rights is articulated around community and life, thus when Europe speaks of promoting human rights some of these values actually are violations of African human rights.
+Africans must distinguish and apply their own concepts without casually borrowing pre-packaged terms which speak in favor of European interests.
+Because too often the terms used have other connotations and implications which come seeded in a linguistic nexus.
+Values of morality and perceptions of superiority are embedded to favor things founded in Europe over things founded in Africa.
+To suggest that human rights must morph itself into the pro-homosexual left liberal confusion is taking away from the purity of other people’s inherent ability to self-determine and attach value to their own definitions.
+African-centered human rights is articulated around community and life, thus when Europe speaks of promoting human rights some of these values actually are violations of African human rights.
 Therefore “Gay rights” linguistically looks like “Civil rights” and has been intentionally stealing sympathy solely on this bases.
 But regardless of the linguistic similarities, civil rights and gay rights are radically different in their moral and humanist foundations.

 Someone once noted that we don’t speak with language, but through it: it is transparent to us, and we don’t even notice it.
 In our experience, our words do not represent concepts: they present them in a wholly transparent way.
 This is what I mean when I noted that native speakers do not normally speak in their language, but through it–Bradd Shore, Culture In Mind